19 Types of Lawn Mowers for Every Yard & Style

 Lawn tractors come in various sizes and shapes, with different features, cylinder numbers, horsepower, gear transmission and so on.

 While they’re great for large lawns, you’ll spend anywhere between $1,000 and $3,000 to get yourself a decent lawn mower; additionally, they’re not very easily maneuverable, difficult to turn easily and tackle those tight edges and spots.
+These are the kinds of lawn mowers you see people storing outside under a tarp all the time.

 Another member of the ride-on mowers family, zero-turn mowers are controlled by lap bars in the front seat that operate dual hydrostatic transmissions at the rear wheels.